Hal Bromm

 Michael Goldberg

-New York artist, Michael Goldberg (1924-2007), attended the Art Students League and the City College of New York, along with studying under renowned artists from 1941-1951.
-When he was seventeen, he took a hiatus from art and pursued a short military career during World War II.
+New York artist, Michael Goldberg (b.
+1924, New York, NY), attended the Art Students League and the City College of New York, along with studying under renowned artists from 1941-1951.
+When he was seventeen, Goldberg took a hiatus from art and pursued a short military career during World War II.
 Soon after, he began studying with artist Hans Hoffman, delving into abstract expressionism and rejecting both social realism and geometric abstraction in a manner that would ultimately define his style.

-Goldberg established himself as the youngest member of the Eighth Street Club among other popular New York artists who would generate discourse and share materials, creating a physical artistic experience for Goldberg.
-His artistic peers at The Club inspired him to take further steps in his art, leading critics to describe him as a "lyrical and nostalgic image of the painter and poet."
+Goldberg established himself as the youngest member of the Eighth Street Club, a small forum of New York artists who would engage in discourse, share materials, and explore the avante garde.
+This new community, founded by sculptor Philip Pavia and including notable artists such as Willem de Kooning and Franz Kline, created a physical artistic experience for Goldberg.
+His artistic peers at The Club inspired him to take further steps in his art, leading critics to describe Michael as a "lyrical and nostalgic image of the painter and poet."

 Exhibition History: